 The Future of Keyforge

 Keyforge continues to maintain a quiet but loyal community that appreciate what the game is and actively try to play it despite current circumstances.
-There’s also a new set coming out in early 2021, called Dark Tidings.
+There’s also a new set coming out in early 2022, called Winds of Change.

 I will continue to play and find how these strange new decks I bought want to be played, but I’d also love to see any interesting decks from you.
 You can post them in the comments below.
 Maybe it’s a crazy deck you want to show off, or a Vault Tour (Keyforge’s Open Tournaments) deck you can’t quite figure out.